Girlguiding London and South East England: Chigwell Row Guide Campsite

 Chigwell Row Guide Campsite is set in 56 acre of grassland near to Hainault Forest Country Park.
 There are large areas dedicated to camping.
-There are also three indoor accommodation buildings: Oaklands Lodge, Jubilee House, and The Bungalow.
+There are also three indoor accommodation buildings: Oaklands Lodge, Jubilee House and The Bungalow.

 The Shaws Guide Camp Site

 The Shaws Guide Camp Site in Kent has facilities for both camping and indoor accommodation.

 Paxmead Riverside Base

-Paxmead Riverside Base is the Region's boating centre.
+Paxmead Riverside Base is the region's boating centre.
 It is located on the River Thames at Shepperton, Middlesex.
-Canoeing, kayaking, sailing and rowing equipment is available to youth organisations, but the centre is not open to the general public.
+Canoeing, kayaking, sailing and rowing equipment is available to youth organisations.
 Both indoor and camping accommodation is available.

 Jordan Heights

 Jordan Heights is a secluded campsite near Reigate.
 It was once a hillside garden for a member of the Royal Society.
 During World War II, it was used as an army pigeon loft.
-In November 2011 the Local Scout Association District of Reigate have taken over the site.
+In 2011 the local Scout Association District of Reigate took over the site.